 - Flexible working - Our Leave Loudly policy helps employees to balance work and other important commitments that matter to them.

 - Rainbow Tick - Accredited since 2014, we're creating a safe and inclusive environment for our LGBTTQI+ employees and customers.

 - Accessibility Tick - Committed to becoming more accessible and inclusive of customers and employees with disabilities.

 - DVFREE Tick - Helping our employees impacted by domestic violence to feel safe and supported through our policies, procedures and learning solutions.

 - Te Waiu O Aotearoa Trust Scholarship - A scholarship to help tertiary Māori students into the banking and finance industry, as well as general business.

 We support our employees to give back to the communities in which we live, work and play.

 - Payroll giving - Our employees’ personal donations to registered charities are matched dollar for dollar.

-- Volunteering - One paid day per year for employees to support a charity or social enterprise they care about.
+- Volunteering - Two paid days per year for employees to support a charity or social enterprise they care about.

 For us, a sustainable supply chain is about using our purchasing power for good and making a positive impact on our communities and environment.
 This starts with getting the basics right and supporting local businesses wherever we can.